truskul/github-actions-composer-credentials/README.md

 ## Use-case

-Add these lines into your steps section in the workflow file and fill the secrets.
+Add these lines into your steps section in the workflow file and fill the secrets in your repository.

 ```
   uses = "truskul/github-actions-composer-credentials@master"